Summary of the Campaign

 Petition on Sales of Stolen Antiquities

-NWC is also holding social media companies accountable for allowing looters of antiquities to run smuggling operations from their websites.
+NWC is also supporting a whistleblower in a SEC petition to hold social media companies accountable for allowing looters of antiquities to run smuggling operations from their websites.
 War-torn countries with rich cultural heritages, such as Syria, have seen an explosion of looting, oftentimes to finance terrorist activity by the Islamic State and others.
 As explained in a recent BBC report, looters and buyers connect on Facebook and coordinate their illegal transactions.
 NWC is providing support to the whistleblowers who brought evidence of Facebook’s role as facilitator, and deceptive statements downplaying this role, to the SEC.
+As written by the BBC,

 In a statement, Facebook said coordinating illegal activity was not allowed on the site “and following the BBC’s investigation we have removed 49 groups”.